What is network penetration testing?

 Network penetration testing is one type of penetration testing—or “pen test”—that specifically targets a company’s entire computer network through the practice of ethical hacking.

 The goal of network penetration testing is to reveal and identify any vulnerabilities within the organization.
-This includes doing an in-depth evaluation of network security measures through external tests and internal tests, such as web application testing and mock phishing attacks.
+This process includes doing an in-depth evaluation of network security measures through external tests and internal tests, such as web application testing and mock phishing attacks.

 How does network penetration testing work?